gameyfin/docs/docs/plugins/tutorial.md

 3. **Config validation**: Let's take a look at how to validate the config values:

-     By default, Gameyfin will validate the config values on a basic level when the plugin is loaded:
+     By default, Gameyfin will perform the following basic validation checks on the plugin configuration:

      * Check if all required config values are present (either by using the admin provided value or the default as fallback).
      * Check if the config values are of the correct type (e.g., String, Integer, Enum, etc.).

-     If the verification fails, Gameyfin will not enable the plugin and will show error messages in the UI.
+     If the verification fails, Gameyfin will not start the plugin and will show error messages in the UI.

      If you want to add custom validation logic, you can override the `validateConfiguration` method in your plugin class:
      ```kotlin